IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

 3) "eclipse" attack (no IOG paper for this)

   * Even with Genesis, if all our peers are adversarial, we're doomed.
-The Genesis paper can kind of get away with it, because it rollsback by more than `k` whenever it reconnects to the honest chain.
+The Genesis paper can kind of tolerate it, because it rolls back by more than `k` whenever it reconnects to the honest chain.
 But because of our fake stake attack mitigation, we can't do that: we'll disconnect from peers offering the honest chain (the `ForksTooDeep` ChainSync outcome).

   * The P2P design strives to _prevent_ eclipses.
 But the Networking Team's